How to Imagine Yourself Running (and Writing) in a Foreign Country

-Step 1: You are writer, not a runner, and even the writer part is a stretch.
+Step 1: You are a writer, not a runner, and even the writer part is a stretch.
 But you are definitely not a runner—not yet.
 So this first step is crucial.
 You have to admit that the odds of actually going for a run in this foreign country are getting-struck-by-lightning-twice-and-surviving low.
 It's already 1 p.m., so today is shot.
 As for tomorrow, well, who knows?
 Let’s say tomorrow is 70/30, even though we know it isn’t.
 But let’s say it is.
 Tomorrow isn’t that important at the moment.
 The important thing is that we've shifted the conversation from one with the potential for physical exercise (yikes) to one in which the exercise will only ever be purely mental (okay, this is better).
 And maybe a little emotional.
 Ready?

 Step 2: Imagine how good you’ll feel after you go for that first run.
 Imagine how good you’ll feel after you’ve run several days in a row, your body tuning itself to this new, higher frequency.
 Imagine having run on the beach in Tel Aviv (which is where you are at the moment, doing god knows what).
 The Mediterranean sparkles and winks on your left as you head north and shimmers and sparkles on your right as you make your way back south.
 The sea never leaves your side; it holds your hand; it whispers words of affirmation in your ear.
 These words are largely garbled by the wind.
 Imagine being a person who runs on the beach in a foreign country.